zkf1997/DIMOS/README.md

 ### Locomotion in 3D Scenes
 This demo generates locomotion in 3D scenes given a pair of start and target locations.
 Collision-free waypoints are generated using navigation mesh-based path-finding.
 You can also choose to manually specify the path of waypoints in the script.
+Visualization of the navmesh path-finding result can be switched on/off using the `visualize` variable.
 * Generation:
   ```
   python synthesize/demo_locomotion.py